gleechi/gleechi.github.io/pages/knowledge/controllers.md

 folder: knowledge
 toc: true
 ---
-### Background
+## Background

-{% include callout.html content="In VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}
+{% include callout.html content="In VirtualGrasp we use the terms sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}

 VirtualGrasp is hardware-agnostic.